Chris Hopewell

-Chris Hopewell is an English music video and film director and print maker.
-He has directed videos for Radiohead, Franz Ferdinand, The Killers, Scissor Sisters, Run the Jewels, Louis XIV, The Knife, The Offspring, and several others.
+Chris Hopewell is an English music video director.
+He has directed videos for Radiohead, Franz Ferdinand, The Killers, Scissor Sisters, Run the Jewels, Louis XIV, The Knife, The Offspring, Avenged Sevenfold, and several others.
 His video for Radiohead's "There There" received an award for art direction at the 2003 MTV Video Music Awards.
 He also co-directed with Crispian Mills on the film A Fantastic Fear of Everything.

-Hopewell co-founded the company Collision Films, which operated from 2002 to 2012.
+A passion of his, Hopewell co-founded the company Collision Films, which operated from 2002 to 2012.
 Through his graphic design agency, Jacknife, he has also worked with acts such as Queens of the Stone Age, Iggy Pop, Stanley Donwood, Interpol, and Misfits.